stephencamilo/mule/README.md

 - ✅ a **dynamic REST API** with filtering
 - ✅ a **beautiful admin interface** with Tailwind CSS + Alpine.js
 - ✅ fully **customizable entity definitions** (EAV model)
+- ✅ a **fluent builder API** for creating content types, fields, and content programmatically

 > Define your data once, and Mule builds the entire backend – **zero boilerplate**.